 A motorhome gets you close to the things you love

 Passionate about fishing?
 Golf?
 Wineries?
 Surfing?
 Skiing?
 Whatever you love you can stay right beside it in your rental motorhome.
-No need to organise transport to get to the golf course, or find your way back to the hotel after one too many tastings at a winery – just stay right there and make the most of it (assuming freedom camping is allowed and you’re in a self contained motorhome of course).
+No need to organise transport to get to the golf course, or find your way back to the hotel after one too many tastings at a winery – just stay right there and make the most of it (assuming freedom camping is allowed and you’re in a self-contained motorhome of course.
+Download the Campable app if you want to locate freedom campsites around you or stay on private land and meet some locals).
 I’ve even known people to park their motorhome next to a lake, throw the fishing line out and enjoy an afternoon snooze while waiting for dinner to be hooked.
 Sounds like heaven!

 Motorhomes are so much more convenient